One mistake can usually end the game instantly, even if you made many good moves otherwise.

 The second mistake happens when you forget to think about the job a piece is doing from the square it’s on.

 This is dangerous because it can give your opponent an opportunity to use tactics against your king.
+Black can now play Qc5+, then capture the white bishop on the next move.
 Sometimes it could be safe to open-up your king, particularly in the endgame, but still, you should be very careful when you consider making a move that will open up your king and put him in danger.

 And then the fourth and last mistake you learnt about happens when you don’t see the whole board.